 The estimated concentrations are distributed over a wide range with the majority of compounds estimated to be present at concentrations between 100 and 1,000 ng/L. In general, the compounds expected to be present at the highest concentrations consisted of analgesics (e.g., acetominophen, ibuprofen) and antibiotics (e.g., amoxicillin, cephalexin).
 Because some of the analgesics ... also are available as over-the-counter products, their concentrations in wastewater could be considerably higher.
-Compounds estimated to be present at the lowest concentrations tended to be potent drugs such as hormones (e.g., medroxyprogresterone, equilin).24 supplies "because antibiotic contaminants could perturb microbial ecology, increase the proliferation of antibiotic-resistant pathogens, and could pose threats to human health."25 Masters summarized this concern:
+Compounds estimated to be present at the lowest concentrations tended to be potent drugs such as hormones (e.g., medroxyprogresterone, equilin).26

+Of particular concern is the presence of antibiotics in fresh water resources "because antibiotic contaminants could perturb microbial ecology, increase the proliferation of antibiotic-resistant pathogens, and could pose threats to human health."26 Masters summarized this concern: